MindaugasVaitkus2/AI-From-Scratch/README.md

 # Types of Machine Learning

 In the given image below we find that Machine Learning is a subset of AI.
-Along with other terminology which we will discuss in this following section.

 ![](images/AI.png)